 4. Make Park Reservations

 Currently, Walt Disney World is requiring guests to make park reservations to enter each park.
 While local guests are able to “stand-by” for any extra available tickets, you’ll certainly want to have these reservations secured before you travel.
-As of this writing, park hopping is not an option.
+Park Hopping is allowed after 2pm if a park is not at capacity.

 5. Make Sure You Have the Gear You Need